square/terraform-provider-anomalo/docs/resources/table.md

 page_title: "anomalo_table Resource - terraform-provider-anomalo"
 subcategory: ""
 description: |-
 An Anomalo table's configuration.
-Maps closely to the Anomalo API for tables.
+Maps closely to the Anomalo API for `configure_table`.
 See your API documentation for more information on attributes.

 ---

 # anomalo_table (Resource)

 An Anomalo table's configuration.
-Maps closely to the Anomalo API for tables.
+Maps closely to the Anomalo API for `configure_table`.
 See your API documentation for more information on attributes.

 ## Example Usage